cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 to survive that, we need to find a callsite which sets `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE`.

-One place where we often set `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE` is in filesystem operation.
-We do this for a few reasons, but the fundamental thing to know is that there are some states which are extremely error prone to extricate a task from without waiting for it to proceed a little further in kernel space.
-Being able to set a task as uninterruptible means we simplify some of the most complicated parts of filesystem code.

 Those of you who have worked in the storage space may also know about disk and filesystem snapshots.
 Linux has, over time, added support for these kinds of things through